cheat/cheat/README.md

 Configuring
 -----------
 ### conf.yml ###
-`cheat` is configured by a YAML file that can be generated with `cheat --init`:
+`cheat` is configured by a YAML file that will be auto-generated on first run.
+Should you need to create a config file manually, you can do so via:

 ```sh
 mkdir -p ~/.config/cheat && cheat --init > ~/.config/cheat/conf.yml